JosLaw/snap-match/README.md

 * Iphone on Google Chrome
 * Kindle on Silk browser

 The deployed site was shared amongst family and friends to obtain user experience feedback.
-Overall the feedback was positive and the main objectives of the game were achieved.
+Overall the feedback was positive and the main objectives of the game were achieved, and the criteria set in the user stories were met.
 It was suggested to make it clearer in regards to the buttons that trigger the timer and the start of the game to avoid confusion.
 To address this point, a tool tip was added under each symbol to state their purpose.
 Text saying "start" would be displayed under the play icon when the pop up is closed via clicking on the "x" or on the window outside the content.
 The cards will be disabled/unclickable until the play icon is clicked in this instance.

 ---
 ## **Bugs**